 Birmingham is absolutely worth a visit for a few days.
 The city is very compact, making it easy to get around on foot.
 There are many stunning old and modern architectural gems to admire, museums and markets to wander around in, charming cafés and pubs to stop for a breather, and a multi-faceted culinary scene to tease your senses.

-If you’re visiting Birmingham for the first time, here are ten things to do to get a good feel of this fascinating city.
+If you’re visiting for the first time, here are ten things to do in Birmingham:

 1. Visit a few of the magnificent museums and art galleries.
 The Birmingham Museum & Art Gallery (BMAG) provides interesting insights into the city’s rich history.
 The building’s imposing exterior forms a sharp contrast to its bright, colourful interior.
 The gorgeous staircases, stunning ceilings and fascinating exhibits will keep you occupied for a bit.
 Another great museum is the Barber Institute (at the University of Birmingham), one of the city’s finest Art Deco buildings, with its collection of Monets, Manets and Renoirs.
 Or you could visit the beautiful Aston Hall, just outside the city.
 For something more contemporary, head to the Ikon Gallery and the Custard Factory.